This 3D-printed nasal swab is a design marvel

-This past spring, as medical facilities faced a shortage of nasopharyngeal swabs for COVID-19 testing, Carbon3D and Resolution Medical designed, manufactured, and launched a new swab featuring a carbon lattice tip.
+This past spring, as medical facilities faced a shortage of nasopharyngeal swabs for COVID-19 testing, Carbon and Resolution Medical designed, manufactured, and launched a new swab featuring a lattice tip.
 All of this took less than three weeks, thanks to 3D-printing techniques.
-The company is now producing up to a million swabs a week.
+The company is now scaling up to produce up to a million swabs a week.

 Less rigid

-Following tests at Harvard- and Stanford-associated hospitals, engineers redesigned the stem (previously rigid) to be more flexible.
+Following tests at Harvard- and Stanford-associated hospitals, engineers redesigned the stem to be even more flexible.

-Carbon tip
+Polymer lattice tip

-The tip of the swab is made of flexible carbon lattice that conforms to the shape of the nose and can rotate in the nasal cavity, improving patient comfort.
+The tip of the swab is made of flexible lattice that conforms to the shape of the nose and can rotate in the nasal cavity, improving patient comfort.

 Better samples

-The tip’s hollow cage structure leaves ample space to collect and remove mucus, which improves the efficacy of COVID-19 testing.
+The tip’s hollow cage structure leaves ample space to collect and remove mucus.
+The design is intended to improve the efficacy of COVID-19 testing.

 See more honorees from the 2020 Innovation by Design Awards here.